maulmbuckeye/pyscicompai/14_physics/14_4_planet_motion/README.md

 Animations.
 Some interesting configurations.

-## Rediscovery of figure eight path
+## (Re?)discovery of figure eight path
-A remarkable periodic solution of the three-body problem in the case of equal masses by Alain Chenciner and Richard Montgomery
+Alain Chenciner and Richard Montgomery.
+"A remarkable periodic solution of the three-body problem in the case of equal masses"
-Annals of Mathematics, 152 (2000), 881–901
+_Annals of Mathematics_, 152 (2000), p.
+881–901.

 https://arxiv.org/pdf/math/0011268.pdf

 ## Discovery of new configs

 https://arxiv.org/pdf/1303.0181.pdf

-##### Press Release
+This is Jon Cartwright's summary for _Science_:

 [Physicists Discover a Whopping 13 New Solutions to Three-Body Problem](https://www.science.org/content/article/physicists-discover-whopping-13-new-solutions-three-body-problem)